 The Intuniv court also considered motions on the relevant market, state law, and causation issues – namely, whether the brand and generic firms were ready and able to launch a generic and whether the generic was likely to succeed in the underlying patent litigation.
 Aside from the firms’ ability to launch generics and the state law motions, the court ruled in favor of allowing all the other issues to go to trial.

-On 13 April 2021, in Impax Laboratories, Inc v FTC, the US Court of Appeals for the Fifth Circuit affirmed a unanimous decision by the FTC a year earlier that a settlement agreement between Endo Pharmaceuticals, Inc (Endo), and Impax Laboratories, Inc (Impax), constituted a reverse payment in violation of section 5 of the FTC Act.
+In April 2021, in Impax Laboratories, Inc v FTC, the US Court of Appeals for the Fifth Circuit affirmed a unanimous decision by the FTC a year earlier that a settlement agreement between Endo Pharmaceuticals, Inc (Endo), and Impax Laboratories, Inc (Impax) constituted a reverse payment in violation of Section 5 of the FTC Act.
 The case was the first FTC proceeding to consider a reverse payment challenge since Actavis.

 The underlying patent litigation concerned the branded extended-release opioid pain reliever Opana ER.
-Endo sued Impax in 2008 after Impax was the first to file a Paragraph IV ANDA for the drug.
+Impax was the first to file a Paragraph IV ANDA for the drug, and Endo sued Impax for patent infringement in 2008.
 At that time, Endo had planned to introduce a new crush-resistant formulation of Opana ER and, according to the FTC, Endo wanted to delay Impax’s generic entry until after the new formulation had launched, after which Endo would stop marketing the original formulation, thus destroying the largest market for Impax’s generic version of the original formulation.
-On the eve of the patent trial, in June 2010, the parties settled the litigation.
+On the eve of the trial, in June 2010, the parties settled the patent litigation.
 Impax agreed not to enter the Opana ER market until January 2013.
 Endo agreed not to launch an AG during the first 180 days after Impax’s launch, to pay Impax a portion of sales for the original Opana ER if sales dropped below a certain volume, and to grant Impax a license to Endo’s current and future patents on Opana ER, coupled with a covenant not to sue for infringement of those patents.
 The parties also entered into a collaboration agreement for a new Parkinson’s treatment, pursuant to which Endo paid Impax $10 million at the time of signing and up to $30 million more based on certain milestones.
 Following the settlement, Endo introduced its new formulation and paid Impax $102 million in credits based on the decline in sales of the original Opana ER, as the parties had agreed.
 The administrative law judge who first heard the case concluded that although the agreement restricted competition, it was lawful nonetheless because its procompetitive benefits outweighed its anticompetitive effects.
 Reviewing the decision de novo, the FTC disagreed, finding that Impax failed to establish any procompetitive benefits and, alternatively, that any purported benefits could have been achieved through less restrictive means.

-There were several decisions during the past year concerning class certification in reverse payment cases, with courts weighing in on representative evidence, numerosity, typicality, and adequacy of representation, among other issues.
+Several recent decisions have addressed class certification in reverse payment cases, with courts weighing in on representative evidence, numerosity, typicality, and adequacy of representation, among other issues.

-On 22 April 2020, the Third Circuit vacated an order certifying a class of direct purchasers in In re Lamictal Direct Purchaser Antitrust Litigation, reaffirming that Federal Rule of Civil Procedure 23(a) requires a ‘rigorous analysis’ under which factual determinations are to be resolved by a preponderance of the evidence.
-Before the Third Circuit was the question of whether direct purchasers could ‘establish, through common proof at trial, facts supporting an antitrust injury.’
+In April 2020, the Third Circuit vacated an order certifying a class of direct purchasers in In re Lamictal Direct Purchaser Antitrust Litigation, reaffirming that Rule 23(a) of the Federal Rules of Civil Procedure (FRCP) requires a ‘rigorous analysis’ under which factual determinations are to be resolved by a preponderance of the evidence.
+Before the Third Circuit was the question of whether direct purchasers could ‘establish, through common proof at trial, facts supporting an antitrust injury’.
 The direct purchasers argued that general pricing information and an expert model providing ‘average hypothetical price’ demonstrated that the entire putative class suffered injury.
-Although the district court accepted the evidence in certifying the class, the Third Circuit held that the district court abused its discretion in assuming that ‘absent a rigorous analysis . . . averages [were] acceptable’ in light of the parties’ dueling expert reports and concern that averages might ‘mask individualized injury.’
+Although the district court accepted the evidence in certifying the class, the Third Circuit held that the district court abused its discretion in assuming that ‘absent a rigorous analysis . . . averages [were] acceptable’ in light of the parties’ dueling expert reports and concern that averages might ‘mask individualized injury’.
 The Third Circuit remanded for the district court to consider this competing evidence.

 Hatch-Waxman Act, Pub.
 L. No. 98-417, 98 Stat.
 1585 (1984) (codified at 21 U.S.C. § 355).
 Passed in 1984, and amended since, Hatch-Waxman amends the Federal Food, Drug, and Cosmetic Act.